kiaracastillo/final/README.md

 # URL: https://in-info-web4.informatics.iupui.edu/~kicastil/n315-final/#home

 - Note: Sometimes, to load the products, you have to click on the logo again.
+- The ads displayed below the navigation did not appear after uploading to Web 4, but they are included in the project.
 - I had trouble getting the project to work on Firebase; that's why I didn't include the Firebase URL.